 Step 4.
 Hit on 'File' > 'Create MP3 Version'.

-However, in this way, sometimes you won't successfully upgrade all protected AAC audio files into DRM-free audios.
+Yet, sometimes you won't successfully upgrade all protected AAC audio files into DRM-free audio.

 Method 2.
 Burn Protected AAC File to CD

 Step 1.
 Launch iTunes and create a new playlist.

 Step 2.
 Add the protected AAC files to the newly created playlist.